rcemper/WSockClientMicroSV/READMORE.md

 Instead of a utility you call directly on you IRIS host you now send a work-packages
 to the MicroService as would typically do with System Interoperability (aka.ENSEMBLE):
-of course you have the option to more than one WebSocket Server.
+of course you have the option of more than one WebSocket Server.
-Once the WebSocket Client Service has done it's job you get back the result from it.
+Once the WebSocket Client Service has done its job you get back the result from it.

-The advantage over the built in WebSocket Client is, that all Network, Security,
+The advantage over the built-in WebSocket Client is, that all Network, Security,
 Firewall issues are kept away from the core data server.
 Not to talk about the
 experience and quality Node.js has in this arena.

 The demo uses wss://echo.websocket.org/ as default EchoServer
-Next you enter some line of text.
+Next you enter some lines of text.
-At any point you can add "Lorem Ipsum" text for more content beween your own text.
+At any point you can add "Lorem Ipsum" text for more content between your own text.
 Next you sent it to the service and wait for the echo.
 There is also the option to change your text before sending
 as Exit the control program or Stop the service.

-All this processing runs asynchronous.
+All this processing runs asynchronously.
 Instead of waiting for completion the Listener displays periodically
 what was received from echo so far.